Benefit-ConstructorLabs/benefit/README.md

 ### Installation and set up
 Clone the project and run `npm install`

-Create your own local PostreSQL database insatnce and create the tables by running `pgweb` navigating to localhost:8081 and running the query in the database.sql file.
+Create your own local PostreSQL database instance and create the tables by running `pgweb` navigating to localhost:8081 and running the query in the database.sql file.

 Create a `.env` file with the following variables
 ```